stcorp/harp/doc/algorithms/formula.rst

    :math:`T`     temperature                     :math:`K`
    ============= =============================== ===========

-   This is the August-Roche-Magnus formula for the saturated water vapour pressure
+   This is the August-Roche-Magnus formula for the saturated water vapor pressure

    .. math::